ls1intum/Artemis/docs/user/mobile-applications.rst

 Overview
 --------

 Artemis supports native mobile applications available for both `Android <https://github.com/ls1intum/artemis-android>`_ and `iOS <https://github.com/ls1intum/artemis-ios>`_.
 We designed them to be applicable in lecture usage.
 Users can, for example, participate in quizzes and write questions.
-Furthermore, they can communicate with each other.
+Furthermore, they can communicate with each other (available communication features on iOS and Android can be checked using :ref:`this list <communication features availability list>`).

 Both apps use native user interface components and are adapted to their associated operating system.
 Therefore, they can differ in their usage.